programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Tokenization

 Now that the libraries are imported, let's perform sentence tokenization on the text.
-[Tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html) is simply splitting a text into smaller units, such as sentences or words, and allows you to break the text down to analyze it more effectively.
+[Tokenization](https://nlp.stanford.edu/IR-book/html/htmledition/tokenization-1.html) is simply splitting a text into smaller units, such as sentences or words, which allows you to break the text down to analyze it more effectively.
 If we are working with a sentence as a [string](https://en.wikipedia.org/wiki/String_(computer_science)), for example, our code will not naturally break it down into its component words or letters.
 Instead, we need to tokenize the sentence to work with each word as a separate piece of data.
 In this tutorial, we'll begin by tokenizing using NLTK, before detecting each sentence's language.

 There are different sentence tokenizers included in the NLTK package.
 NLTK recommends using the PunktSentenceTokenizer for a language specified by the user (see [here](https://www.nltk.org/api/nltk.tokenize.html) for more information), but if you are working with multilingual text this may not be the best approach.
 If you have a piece of text containing multiple languages, applying a single tokenization model trained to work with one language will produce less accurate results (if we selected French, for instance, the model's methods for tokenizing French text would also be applied to the Russian in our text, for which it may be less effective).
 These language-specific models take into account cases particular to their respective languages – such as peculiarities in word or sentence boundaries common in those languages – rather than merely splitting by punctuation.